 Frequently asked questions (FAQ)

-Does overfilling cause leakages?
+Does overfilling RV tanks cause leaks?

 Yes, an overfilled holding tank can cause leakages, and the tanks should be emptied and monitored to ensure that was the cause.

-Can I still use an overcharged battery?
+Can I still use an overcharged lead-acid RV battery?

-No, you shouldn’t.
+You should not reuse an overcharged lead-acid RV battery.
 An overcharged battery is no longer usable and should be disposed of properly.